muniah/911-call-data-visualization/solution.md

-# 911 Calls Capstone Project
+# 911 Calls Data Visualization

 For this project, I shall be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).